RayZorb/Highcharts-for-Weather34/README.md

 8. Find and edit your WX-HWS file settings1.php.
 At line 38, change '$chartsource   = 'mbcharts;' to read '$chartsource   = 'w34highcharts';
 9. Re-start WeeWX.
 Wait for the first archive period to elapse.
-An additional folder 'json' should now be created in the highcharts folder.
-This contains the week and year json data files which are updated every archive period.
+Additional folders 'json' and 'json_day' should now have been created in the highcharts folder.
+These contain the day, week and year json data files which are updated every archive period.
 10. Open your website page and click on any of the chart links and a new chart will be displayed.
 11. You will find additional controls which allows you change the time frame and zoom-in on data etc.
 12. Apart from the many features metioned earlier, the context menu (button top right in each chart) allows the charts to be displayed full screen, printed or saved.